lukewarkentin/skrunchy2025/data-raw/README.md

 # Current placeholder values or things to consider/ updates:

+- Look into large increases in maturation rate for age 4, 5 fish
 - SD, female and male spawner values for Kitsumkalum in 2022
 - 2021 SNP Tyee file - is it with jacks or not?
 - In river harvest values for 2021-2024 (FSC and rec)